Anthony Neal-Graves

 In 2020, Brandi was recognized by Denver Business Journal as a 40 Under 40 winner.
 This honor is awarded to influential young professionals who demonstrate significant contributions to company success, civic engagement and community involvement, career achievements, and innovations.
 Brandi was also among the top 50 most influential young professionals honored by ColoradoBiz Magazine for their 2021 GenXYZ Awards.

 Brandi holds bachelor's and master's degrees in business administration and marketing from Gonzaga University.
 Go Zags!
 She grew up in Washington state, studied abroad for a year in Florence, Italy, and migrated to the sunny beaches of San Diego before moving to Colorado in 2008.
 Brandi will always call the Pacific Northwest home, but she loves everything that Colorado has to offer!
-Brandi is a sports nut, enjoys traveling and spends any moment she can with her two kiddos.
+Brandi is a sports nut and enjoys camping, concerts, traveling, watersports, and any adventure that awaits.
+Above all, she loves making memories with her two kiddos.